Tehran province: History

 Tehran province has several archeological sites indicating settlements dating back several thousand years.
 Until 300 years ago, Rey was the most prominent of the cities of the province.
-However, the city of Tehran rose to become the largest city and capital of Iran by 1778, and since then has been the political, cultural, economic, and commercial nucleus of Iran.
+However, the city of Tehran rose to become the largest city and capital of Iran by 1796, and since then has been the political, cultural, economic, and commercial nucleus of Iran.

 Tehran has over 1,500 historical sites of cultural significance registered with the Cultural Heritage Organization of Iran.
-The oldest of these in Tehran province is the remains of two sites in Firuzkuh County that date back to the fourth millennium BCE.
+The oldest of these in Tehran Province is the remains of two sites in Firuzkuh County that date back to the fourth millennium BCE.

+After the 2006 census, Karaj, Nazarabad, and Savojbolagh Counties were separated from the province in the establishment of Alborz province.